opentalk-mirrors/controller/docs/admin/cli/jobs.md

 ### Job: `keycloak-account-sync`

-This job synchronizes user account states between the OIDC provider and the OpenTalk database to ensure consistency.
+This job synchronizes user account states between the OIDC provider and the {{ product_name }} database to ensure consistency.

-- if an account is removed from the OIDC provider, it will be marked as disabled in the OpenTalk database
+- if an account is removed from the OIDC provider, it will be marked as disabled in the {{ product_name }} database
-- if an account exists in the OIDC provider but not in the OpenTalk database, any existing disabled entry will be reset
+- if an account exists in the OIDC provider but not in the {{ product_name }} database, any existing disabled entry will be reset

 ## `opentalk-controller jobs` subcommand